sshniro/zap-docs/source/includes/auth.md

 Use the [setAuthenticationMethod](#authenticationactionsetauthenticationmethod) to setup the authentication method and the configuration parameters.
 The setAuthenticationMethod takes contextId, authMethodName, and authMethodConfigParams as

-As Juice Shop uses the form based authentication use `formBasedAuthentication` for the authMethodName and use the contextID which was generated in the Step 1 as the contextId parameter.
+As DVWA uses the form based authentication use `formBasedAuthentication` for the authMethodName and use the contextID which was generated in the Step 1 as the contextId parameter.

 The authMethodConfigParams required the loginUrl and loginRequestData.
 Inorder to obtain these values observe the network